 What does one-time use mean?

-It’s an understanding, an established industry convention that a rented mailing list will be used more than once, in whole or part, without the written consent of the owner.
+It’s an understanding, an established industry convention that a rented mailing list will not be used more than once, in whole or part, without the written consent of the owner.

 What’s an A/B split?